michaelklinowski/mk-cbcassignment/README.md

 - The post is designed using the preexisting content-media association methodology in the CMS.</br>
   - I will not be creating the mechanism to assemble the post.</br>
-  - I will describe a schema for social media post content types, and description of CMS code to support CRUD.</br>
+  - I will describe a schema for social media post content types, and description of CMS procedures to support CRUD.</br>
 - Media asset association will have generated any necessary child assets to all required service-specific specifications using existing media schemas and processing automations servicing the CMS.</br>
   - I will provide a populated configuration schema for these conversions</br>
 - There is already an X API access level account in place for the media organization.</br>